Whatsapp Icon

 4. Magnetic Resonance Imaging (MRI)

 While not a genetic test, MRI is an important imaging tool that provides detailed images of bone and soft tissue.
-Its particularly useful in detecting bone lesions caused by Myeloma which might not yet be visible on X-rays.
+It's particularly useful in detecting bone lesions caused by Myeloma which might not yet be visible on X-rays.
 MRI can help in assessing the disease's extent and monitoring its response to therapy.

 5. Whole Exome/Genome Sequencing